OhHeyItsPip/Indigo-PHP/README.md

 Indigo WAS a social media network in a long chain of Miiverse "Clones" (Miiverse was a Nintendo operated social media network)

 Initially, we used PHP as our code, until we merged with another clone, slaj/nova, using Nova's code and Indigo's styling.
-Eventaully, it was released, filled with tons of never before seen features on a clone, and it recieved a lot of users, but overall, a resounding "meh" or downright hatred.
-AFter it's closure, the community of clone users mostly died off, not with a bang, but with a wimper.
-Small pcokets still exist, sadly, unable to accept that its over.
+Eventaully, it was released, filled with tons of never before seen features on a clone, and it recieved a lot of users, but overall, a resounding "meh" or downright hatred. gFter it's closure, the community of clone users mostly died off, not with a bang, but with a wimper.
+Small pockets still exist, sadly, unable to accept that its over.